 ‘I slept in and so didn’t get to do my 20-minute personal devotion this morning.
 I feel like God is disappointed with me.’

-The trouble was that I was never very good at keeping all these rules, so I constantly felt guilty.
+The trouble was that I was never very good at keeping all these rules and so I constantly felt guilty.
 In my mind’s eye, God was frowning on me.
-Around that time I did manage to read the whole Bible in a year.
-God must have been pleased with that!
+Around that time, I did manage to read the whole Bible in a year.
+God must have been pleased with that.
 I could almost hear his ‘well done, good and faithful servant’.
 I had performed well, and surely that is what God wanted and how he evaluated my life.
-Most of the time though, I was sure that God still condemned me for my feeble attempts at discipleship.
+Most of the time though, I was sure God condemned me for my feeble attempts at discipleship.

 Have you ever felt that God condemned you for your feeble attempts at discipleship?